agentrickard/workbench_access/README.txt

     Title           Section
     -----           -------
     Library hours   Library
-    Return policy   Library > Library Visitors
+    Return policy   Library Visitors
-    Vacation rules  Library > Library Staff
+    Vacation rules  Library Staff

-This format is designed to show editors why they have access to the content.
+This column is designed to show editors why they have access to the content.

 ----